ninotosh/violettyne/README.md

 --
 Because this is a chat application, there must be neighbors appearing on the map to chat with.

-Access http://localhost:3000/ and input a latitude and a longitude like this.
+Access http://localhost:3000/ and input a latitude and a longitude.

 ![location](readme/location.png)